csgoservers/steam-gslt/README.md

 >Project in early development.

 This is a Go implementation of the Steam `IGameServersService` interface.
 It is used to manage game servers that needs a *token* to work.
 If you want to use it, you need a [Steam key]().
+You can manage your Steam game server tokens through the official [web](https://steamcommunity.com/dev/managegameservers).

 ### References